thetrik/ctlBinData/README.md

 # ctlBinData
- This UserControl allows to store data to your executable.
+ This UserControl allows to store binary files to your executable.